Need snack ideas for traveling with babies or toddlers?

 It’s a 15 hour trip from Rome to Orlando, where my in-laws live and much further to my family’s home outside of Seattle.
 That doesn’t include getting to and from airports, checking in, or retrieving luggage.
-Having done this a few times, here is my first tip.
-Bring a pretty big selection of snacks and meal items.
+Having done this a few times, here is my first tip: Bring a pretty big selection of snacks and meal items.
 Little kids are very distracted in new settings, especially under tiring circumstances.
 Tried and true favorites may crash and burn while new things suddenly become appealing.
 You won’t know until the mood strikes, unfortunately it’s not your mood so that makes things harder.

-One note about baby food.
+And a note about baby food.
 Even if you make your own all the time, don’t hesitate to buy some for a long trip.
 You won’t have to worry about saving containers, spills or the effort of pureeing extra food when you’re already busy packing.

-- One box of raisins but not more.
+- Bring one box of raisins but not more.
 They’re a diuretic so don’t offer too many but most toddlers love fishing them out of the box and it counts as an activity for a few minutes.
 Also, its hard to make a big mess with raisins.
 (Ditto for any dried fruit.
 One container is good.
 More than that is bad.)

 - Cheerios.
 Again, sort of an activity plus snack built in.
 Low sugar, not so bad for you.
 Again, not too messy.
+(And if your toddlers are old enough, they can make their own necklace to take on the plane.)

 - Rice cakes.
 Some kids love them.